manticoresoftware/manticoresearch/manual/english/Updating_table_schema_and_settings.md

 ALTER TABLE table RECONFIGURE
 ```

-`ALTER` can also reconfigure an RT table in the [plain mode](Creating_a_table/Local_tables.md#Defining-table-schema-in-config-%28Plain-mode%29), so that new tokenization, morphology and other text processing settings from the configuration file take effect for new documents.
-Note, that the existing document will be left intact.
-Internally, it forcibly saves the current RAM chunk as a new disk chunk and adjusts the table header, so that new documents are tokenized using the updated full-text settings.
+`ALTER TABLE ...
+RECONFIGURE` reloads the full-text settings of an RT table in [plain mode](Creating_a_table/Local_tables.md#Defining-table-schema-in-config-%28Plain-mode%29).
+The new tokenization, morphology, and other text-processing settings from the configuration file apply to documents inserted or replaced after the command.
+Existing documents retain the full-text index built with the previous settings.
+To apply the new settings to those documents, [reindex them](Updating_table_schema_and_settings.md#Reindexing-existing-documents-after-changing-FT-settings).
+The command flushes the current RAM chunk to a new disk chunk and updates the table header.

 <!-- request Example -->
 ```sql